A Generalized Energy-Based Adaptive Gradient Method for Optimization: Abstract

 \section{Abstract}

 Adaptive Gradient Descent with Energy (AEGD), introduced in \cite{liu_aegd_2025}, is a variant of Gradient Descent (GD) designed to address step size sensitivity through an energy-based formulation.
 AEGD is notable for its unconditional energy stability, ensuring convergence in energy regardless of the initial step size.
 In this work, we propose the Generalized Energy-Based Adaptive Gradient (gAEGD) method, which extends AEGD by generalizing the energy function beyond the square root form to a broader class of functions.
 We prove that gAEGD retains the unconditional energy stability property, remains robust to step size selection, and exhibits a two-phase adaptive dynamic: the effective step size first adjusts adaptively, then stabilizes within a range that guarantees decay of the objective function values.
-We establish an optimal convergence rate of $O\left(\frac{1}{k}\right)$ for finding an $\epsilon$-stationary point, along with improved convergence rates for the objective gap under a local Kurdyka–Łojasiewicz (KL) condition.
-Empirical results support our theoretical findings and demonstrate that a specific instance of gAEGD -- ALEGD, which employs a logarithmic energy function -- often outperforms AEGD across a variety of optimization tasks.
+We establish an optimal convergence rate of $O\left(\frac{1}{k}\right)$ for finding an $\epsilon$-stationary point, along with improved convergence rates for the objective gap under a local Kurdyka–\L ojasiewicz (KL) condition. {Empirical results support the theoretical analysis and indicate that the generalized energy-based approach preforms effectively and reliably for a broad range of optimization problems.}